math77/weird-actions/README.md

 *Note 2: In the case of generative art it is interesting that the creator indicates the " reach" of the algorithm before it becomes repetitive*

-### Ethlogy mint
+### Netlogy mint

 Allows the artist/creator to set up mint flows based on users' onchain signs.
-The signs project [Ethlogy](https://github.com/math77/ethlogy)
+The signs project [Ethlogy](https://github.com/math77/netlogy)

 * Drop only for a specific sign